SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Conditions treated with ASV machines include central sleep apnea and Cheyne-Stokes respirations.
 The latter involves alternating periods of apneic events and hyperventilation.
 ASV is not recommended for some people with chronic heart failure.

-Is a Prescription Needed for a BiPAP Machine?
+Do You Need a Prescription for a BiPAP Machine?

 PAP machines, including BiPAP machines, can only be purchased with a prescription from a medical provider.